kevinwatson/rails-microservices-book/100-chapter-09.md

 end
 ```

-Now let's edit the `config/environments/development.rb` file to enable eager loading for the same reasons listed above.
+Now let's edit the `config/environments/development.rb` file to enable eager loading and use the classic autoloader for the same reasons listed above.

 _**Listing 9-11**_ Development configuration file